Practical Class Instructions:

 - The Hawthorne Effect: How do you handle the fact that people act differently when they see you with a clipboard?

-- The “Ground Truth”: Explain why seeing “real behavior” outweighs the ethical complexity.
+- Logic: Explain why seeing “real behavior” is the gold standard for clinical compliance research.

 Scenario: “Improving Maternal Health Clinic Attendance”